camunda/camunda-docs-manual/content/introduction/supported-environments.md

 ## Adding Environments

-Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Camunda BPM:
+Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Camunda Platform:

 * Java Language
 * Wildfly Application Server